 Lily Greenberg is a poet from Nashville, Tennessee and the author of In the Shape of a Woman (Broadstone Books 2022).

-Lily’s work has appeared in New England Review, Image Journal, Ecotone, On the Seawall, Eco Theo Review, Sun Dog Lit, Foglifter, and Kissing Dynamite Poetry, among others.
-She is a 2024 Puschcart Prize winner, a 2023 prize winner of the Iron Horse Literary Review‘s National Poetry Month contest, the recipient of the 2021 Dick Shea Memorial Prize, judged by Jennifer Millitello, and the 2021 Dawkins Prize for Best MFA Poetry Manuscript at the University of New Hampshire.
+Lily’s work has appeared in New England Review, Image, The Rumpus, Ecotone, On the Seawall, Eco Theo Review, Sun Dog Lit, Foglifter, and Kissing Dynamite Poetry, among others.
+She is a 2024 Puschcart Prize winner and the 2023 prize winner of the Iron Horse Literary Review‘s National Poetry Month contest.
 Lily’s poetry has received support from Bread Loaf Writer’s Conference, ArtsWestchester, Arts Council of Rockland, Maine Writers and Publishers Alliance, and the University of New Hampshire, and has been nominated for Best of the Net and The Pushcart Prize.
-Lily’s manuscript-in-progress, What You’ve Called in Here is Wild, has been a finalist for eight contests including the Alice James Book Award, Copper Nickel Jake Adam York Prize, and the Colorado Book Prize, among others.
+Lily’s manuscript-in-progress, What You’ve Called in Here is Wild, has been a finalist for nine contests including the Alice James Book Award, Copper Nickel Jake Adam York Prize, and the Colorado Book Prize, among others.